logistor/eDoc/README.md

 You can easily design your own forms according to your needs.
 The form allows you to use numerous different components such as text fields, image fields, drop-down menus, checkboxes, a calendar, time tracking, and digital signature fields.
 Drawings and photos can be added for work instructions.

-Fill in the forms ans create structured documents wherever with phone, tablet or PC.
+Fill in the forms and create structured documents wherever with phone, tablet or PC.
 All you need is browser.